immanuelfodor/Omlex/README.md

 Omlex
 =====

-This is a lightweight PHP 5.3 library for handling oEmbed services.
+This is a lightweight PHP 7.2 library for handling oEmbed services (upgraded from 5.3 in this fork)

 ```php
 <?php